mitre/mtire-saf/README.md

 ## Overview

-The MITRE Security Automation Framework (SAF) brings together open-source, accessible applications, techniques, libraries, and tools developed by MITRE and the community to streamline security automation for Systems and in DevOps pipelines.
+The MITRE Security Automation Framework (MITRE SAF©) brings together open-source, accessible applications, techniques, libraries, and tools developed by MITRE and the community to streamline security automation for Systems and in DevOps pipelines.

 The template is created by [GDG Jalandhar](https://meetup.com/GDG-Jalandhar/).